+- 13. Do-rags;

+- 14. Handkerchiefs;

+- 15. Sunglasses;

+- 16. Wigs;

+- 17. Face paint;

+- 18. Overly-dramatic make-up;

-- 2. Words, symbols or images that promote illegal, sexual, or violent behavior; - 3.
-Advertisements or promotion of alcohol, tobacco, or drugs; - 4.
-Language or symbols that promote gangs. - 5.
-Hats; hoods (hooded sweatshirts worn up); do-rags; handkerchiefs; sunglasses; wigs; face paint; overly-dramatic make-up; or other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn, although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event.
-No blankets shall be carried or worn as coats or wraps while in the building.
-No heavy or loose chains, or straps that create a safety risk are allowed.
+- 19. Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn, although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event;

+- 20. Blankets/snuggies/slankets shall not be carried or worn as coats or wraps while in the building;

+- 21. Heavy or loose chains, or straps that create a safety risk.